WHAT’S IN THE LIBRARY?

 - Theatre music including vocal scores and orchestral material for shows such as The Chocolate Soldier, The Cinema Star, Oh!
 Oh!
 Delphine and The Desert Song.

 - Many standard classical works

-The “hire” part of the library is probably around 5000 pieces.
-The orchestral music most likely to be required by orchestras includes the works of the “core” of light orchestral composers such as Eric Coates, Ernest Tomlinson, Leroy Anderson, Robert Farnon, Haydn Wood, Edward German, Albert Ketèlbey, Roger Quilter, Trevor Duncan, Peter Hope and others, individual “hits” by various composers, popular overtures, waltzes, marches and polkas from the Viennese composers, show and film selections and TV and film themes.
-Most of this is catalogued but not necessarily on a computer database.
-Currently the fully descriptive database lists about 2500 titles, but over 15000 other titles are listed in printed or handwritten catalogues.
-Cataloguing the remaining music is a priority but can only be done when there is time.
+The regular part of the library used by LMS Members is probably around 5000 pieces.
+The orchestral music most likely to be required by orchestras includes the works of the “core” of light orchestral composers such as Eric Coates, Ernest Tomlinson, Leroy Anderson, Robert Farnon, Haydn Wood, Edward German, Albert Ketèlbey, Roger Quilter, Trevor Duncan, Peter Hope and others.

-In the LMS library are collections that came from Frank Cantell (conductor of the BBC West of England Light Orchestra), Kent County Music Service, Burnley Library, Durham County Music Library, the Winter Gardens, Blackpool, Fritz Spiegl (flautist and writer), Monia Liter (pianist and broadcaster in the 1940s), Walter Collins (composer and conductor), John Fox (composer and arranger), Max Jaffa (violinist), the V&A, a number of personal collections as well as of local and county libraries.
+The library holds collections from Frank Cantell (conductor of the BBC West of England Light Orchestra), the Winter Gardens, Blackpool, Fritz Spiegl (flautist and writer), Monia Liter (pianist and broadcaster in the 1940s), Walter Collins (composer and conductor), John Fox (composer and arranger), Max Jaffa (violinist), the V&A, a number of personal collections as well as of local and county libraries.

 For more information, fill in the form below and one of our team will get back to you.
 Alternatively, download the catalogue HERE.

 Please check back soon as the catalogue is updated regularly.